frejanordsiek/hdf5storage/README.rst

      * Issue #85.
 Changed to using the PEP 518 method of specifying build dependencies from using the older ``ez_setup.py`` to ensure ``setuptools`` was available for building.
+     * Added a file object class :py:class:`hdf5storage.File` for opening a file and doing multiple read and/or write calls on the same file.
      * Issue #64 and PR #87.
 Added ``structs_as_dicts`` that will cause MATLAB structs
        to be read as ``dict`` instead of structured ``np.dnarray``.
      * Issue #60.
 Platform label in the MAT file header changed to